Simplify Your Selenium Tests with BrowseEmAll

 - The Geolocation API is currently unsupported

-Differences to other Browsers
+Differences from other Browsers

 - Aside from Internet Explorer and Firefox the browsers may not render the page in a visible way.
 This is expected behavior and does not hinder the test execution